iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 # Moderan for Business Central User Guide

 Moderan Interface enables the following:
-- Get Customers from Moderan
+- Get Customers or Vendors from Moderan
 - Get Invoices from Moderan
 - Send Customer Balances to Moderan